As an Amazon Associate I earn from qualifying purchases.

 We believe that the five best baby bottles for acid reflux listed above are all excellent options.
 However, we feel that the Tommee Tippee Closer to Nature Bottles are the best product available for purchase.
 In part, this is because the nipples are on this bottle are so authentic.

 We also liked that the bottles reduced air-flow no matter how parents or children held the bottle.
 Some bottles don’t function well when parents hold them at a certain angle.
-However, Tommee Tippee designed these bottles so that parents can hold them at three distinct angles and still keep air out of the formula.
+However, Tommee Tippee designed these bottles so that parents can hold them at three different angles and still keep air out of the formula.

 By the way, if you’re interested in keeping these bottles clean, here are are my reviews of the best baby bottle soaps.